onzfonz/comp227/src/content/7/en/part7e.md

 ### Useful libraries and interesting links

 The JavaScript developer community has produced a large variety of useful libraries.
-If you are developing anything more substantial, it is worth it to check if existing solutions are already available.
+If you are developing anything more substantial, you should check if existing solutions are already available.
-Below are listed some libraries recommended by trustworthy parties.
+Below are some recommended libraries.

 If your application has to handle complicated data, [lodash](https://www.npmjs.com/package/lodash), which we recommended in [part 4](/part4/structure_of_backend_application_introduction_to_testing#exercises-4-3-4-7),